College of William & Mary: 20th century

-In 1930, William & Mary expanded its territorial range by establishing a branch in Norfolk, Virginia – The Norfolk Division of the College of William & Mary.
-This extension would eventually become the independent state-supported institution known as Old Dominion University.
+In 1930, William & Mary established a branch in Norfolk, Virginia called The Norfolk Division of the College of William & Mary; it eventually became the independent state-supported institution known as Old Dominion University.

-Significant campus construction continued under the college's nineteenth president, John Stewart Bryan.
 President Franklin D. Roosevelt received an honorary degree from the college on October 20, 1934.
-In 1935, the Sunken Garden was constructed, just west of the Wren Building.
-The sunken design is taken from a similar landscape feature at Royal Hospital Chelsea in London, designed by Sir Christopher Wren.
+In 1935, the Sunken Garden was constructed just west of the Wren Building.
+The sunken design is from a similar landscape feature at Royal Hospital Chelsea in London, designed by Sir Christopher Wren.